 With the rise of technology, how is the academic world answering the call to create a trusted bridge between the knowing and the doing when it comes to applying technology and facilitating positive health outcomes?

-A former exercise physiologist and licensed educator based in San Diego, California, Jessica serves as a faculty member in both the kinesiology and integrative wellness programs at Point Loma Nazarene University.
+Additionally, as a former exercise physiologist and licensed educator based in San Diego, California, Jessica serves as assistant professor and program director for the Master of Kinesiology in Integrative Wellness program.
 She is also a yoga studies professor at MiraCosta College where she co-created the advanced 300-hour yoga teacher training program.

 Jessica has a genuine passion and unique ability for transforming people's lives.
 Armed with a wealth of practical, proven and science-based information through 17 years of work in the health and fitness field, her mission is to positively shift people's perspectives about themselves, their lives, and what they are capable of achieving.

 In an episode of the Fit Tech Council podcast, Jessica and PLNU professor Ted Vickey discuss about applying evidence-based coaching strategies with behavior change techniques to facilitate meaningful lifestyles, how health and fitness pros can collaborate with colleagues in a wide variety of settings to provide an integrative approach to health, and why Point Loma Nazarene University has created the PLNU Masters of Kinesiology in Integrative Wellness program to teach students about using technology that provides lifestyle interventions to prevent and effectively manage chronic disease.